cosmofur/EX716/README.md

 The LOOP group:
-The LOOP group tests for the condition at the END of the loop (so it will do it at least once) As DO LOOP is less frequently than WHILE DO, we only supor the ZERO and NOTZERO tests
+The LOOP group tests for the condition at the END of the loop (so it will do it at least once) As DO LOOP is less frequently than WHILE DO, we only support the ZERO and NOTZERO tests
 @LOOP
   code
 @UNTIL_ZERO      : Exits the Loop if TOS equals Zero